taustation-fan/taustation-fan.github.io/syndicates.md

 # Syndicates

-Syndicates are group of players with a common agenda teaming up.
+A Syndicate is a group of players with a common agenda teaming up.
 They are roughly equivalent to guilds or teams of other games.

 # Table of Contents